carolinechuu/ECE-3400-Team-12/index.md

   <a class="top-navbar" href="contact.md">Contact</a>
 </div>

-# Warm Welcome from **Team Firework**
+# **Warm Welcome from Team Firework**
 Welcome to our websites, people!

-You have reached <bold>Team Firework</bold> ♩ ♪ ♫ 'Cause baby, we're a firework!' ♬ ♮ ♯
+You have reached Team Firework ♩ ♪ ♫ 'Cause baby, we're a firework!' ♬ ♮ ♯

 Members in our amazing team are Christina ♩, Caroline ♪, Felipe ♫ , Pei-Yi ♬, Ian ♮ and Xitang ♯.